Traveling to Atlanta soon? Check out our foodie travel guide with Cool Restaurants in Atlanta.

 It used to be that hotel restaurants were starting points for chefs, and certainly not known for innovative cuisine.
 But that's all changing, and as a frequent traveler, I am all for it!

-Local Motives at Atlanta’s W Hotel is an excellent example of a unique eatery that is elevating expectations of hotel restaurants.
+Local Motives in the W Hotel in downtown Atlanta is an excellent example of a unique dining experience that is elevating expectations of hotel restaurants.

 - Avocado Toast - Chef Suter brings his A game to this Millennial foodie fave, which is topped with greens, watermelon radishes, and marinated tomato.